spacetelescope/specviz/docs/source/model_fitting.rst

 that is generated from the model type (as listed in the drop down model selector) plus a running numerical suffix.

-These names can be re-defined by clicking on the default name and typing a new name.
-Note that re-defining names will require that any eventual expression in the ``Arithmetic`` text box should be edited accordingly.
+These names can be changed by clicking on the default name and entering a new name.
+Note that changing model names will require that any expression in the ``Arithmetic`` text box be edited accordingly.

 For now, we are limited to only alphanumeric characters (and no white spaces) when re-naming models.